 - The resolution of a point-and-shoot camera, which is often 12 to 20 megapixels, is a high enough resolution for large prints.

-- A digital camera is generally lighter weight than a film camera.
+- A digital camera is usually lighter in weight than a film camera.

 - Memory cards are tiny so they don't require much storage space.
 One memory card can store more images than a dozen rolls of film.